"Post-trip blues" are a real thing. And. They. Suck. 😞

 Combine that with a healthy diet (which will probably be the EXACT OPPOSITE of what you loaded your body up on while away 🤤) and you'll begin to feel better in no time.

 So, start walking, running, playing sports, hitting the gym, whatever.
 Just start somewhere.

 "Netflix and chill" can have its time, and maybe after your trip, you really needed to spend a couple of nights doing absolutely nothing.
 But know that continuing with it does nothing positive for you or add anything meaningful to your life.

 Instead, think about anything that intrigued you on your trip.
 Was there something you thought you'd like to pick up?
 A new hobby, sport, book, etc.?

 Or, maybe there's housework you can do or something you've always wanted to build, or a fun side hustle to pay for more travel?

-Now is the time to fill your days with activity that puts you to bed tired because you did something of value.
-Life is better when you’re building something, get started with whatever that is for you.
+Now is the time to fill your days with an activity that puts you to bed tired because you did something of value.
+Life is better when you're building something, get started with whatever that is for you.

 Explore The City In Your Backyard